 - Take your account online and check your network connection with WiFi Explorer

-- Install Setapp to save money and time on Mail troubleshooting — it’s an app subscription service that gives you access to CleanMyMac X, WiFi Explorer, Canary Mail, and dozens of other Mac and iOS apps.
-Setapp is free for 7 days, then $9.99/month.
+- Install Setapp to save money and time on Mail troubleshooting — it’s an app subscription service that gives you access to CleanMyMac X, WiFi Explorer, Canary Mail, Spark Mail, and dozens of other Mac, iOS, and web apps.
+Setapp is free for seven days, then $9.99/month.

 That’s it!
 We hope the tips above help you make Mac Mail not syncing the issue of the past.